WYu-Feng/DPIIN/README.md

-# DPIIN
-Official DPIIN code implemented with pytorch.
+Official "Image Inpainting via Multi-scale Adaptive Priors" code implemented with pytorch.

 We will update the full version and pretrained parameters soon!